Broadcasts & Automations Performance

 -

 Delete the Automation: In the automation details view, locate and click the Trash icon to delete the automation.
-This action will remove the automation permanently, as long as it meets the deletion requirements.
+The automation is permanently removed as long as it meets the deletion requirements.